afischer211/jobcopy-builder-plugin/README.md

 CHANGELOG
 ---------

-* Adapted for build and tests with newer Jenkins-versions and Maven
+* v1.4.0 - Adapted for build and tests with newer Jenkins-versions and Maven, added xerces-library